CPF at 55 Singapore 2026: Withdrawal and CPF LIFE Payouts

 3. You can make a lump-sum withdrawal

-Any OA and SA balance above the Required Sum (BRS or FRS, depending on whether you pledge your property) can be withdrawn as cash.
+Any OA and SA balance above the Required Sum (BRS or FRS, depending on whether you pledge your property) can be withdrawn as cash, transferred to a bank account, or simply left in CPF to keep earning OA interest.

 BRS, FRS, and ERS — What Do They Mean?